thoaimle/ios-photo-collection/README.md

     - Get the current `themePreference` from the `themeHelper`.
 Make sure that it has a value, or return out of the function.
     - Based on the value, change the collection view's background color depending on whether the theme is dark or the other color you selected.

 6. Implement the `prepareForSegue`.
-You should have three segues to handle.       - The segue from the "Add" bar button should pass the `themeController`, `photoController`, and the `photo`.
+You should have three segues to handle.
+    - The segue from the cell should pass the `themeController`, `photoController`, and the `photo`.
-    - The segue from the cell should pass the the `themeController` and the `photoController`.
+    - The segue from the "Add" bar button item should pass the the `themeController` and the `photoController`.
     - The segue from the "Select Theme" bar button item should pass the `themeController`.

 #### ThemeSelectionViewController